Sharpe49/ts2/README.md

 * Scoring:
     Each time a train arrives late at a station, stops at the wrong platform or is routed to a wrong direction penalty points are added to the score.

-## Creating new simulations

-Simulations can be created/modified using the editor provided with ts2.

-## Change log

-###Version 0.5:
-- Improved editor including the following features
-    - Multi-selection
-    - Copy/Paste
-    - Mass setting of properties
-    - Resizing of platform items with mouse
-- New signals with :
-    - Short length
-    - Freely positionable berth
-    - New signal types, including UK 4 aspects signals

-###Version 0.4.1:
-- Fixed bug in editor: new places are now taken into account immediately

-###Version 0.4:
-- Added scoring system,
-- Added statistical delays to trains,
-- Added load/save game support,
-- Added an option for track system based simulation.

-###Version 0.3.3:
-- Added French translation

-###Version 0.3.2:
-- Fixed bug of trains "left behind"
-- Fixed bugs on lineItems in editor

-###Version 0.3.1:
-- Improved installer

-###Version 0.3:
-- Added simulation editor
-- Created new full-featured sim "Liverpool Street"